 Joining SFBCIC ensures financial and operational stability.
-Positioning CFBIC for continued success and growth benefiting both current and future customers.
+This positions CFBIC for continued success and growth benefiting both current and future customers.
 Customers will still enjoy the same great, local service with agents and adjusters.
-While their policies will continue unchanged.
+And our customer’s policies will continue unchanged.

 “It has been a long process getting to this exciting day,” says Donald Shawcroft, President of Colorado Farm Bureau Insurance Company.
 “This company was built to protect Colorado farmers and ranchers and has grown to offer services to all Coloradans wanting local, personalized service.
 We are proud that we can continue to grow and look to the future while still giving Colorado customers the care that they deserve.”